- In the Team tab, select Clone a GIT repository. The Clone a remote GIT repository window is displayed.

 Studio integration with Git also comes with an Amend Commit option for changing the last performed commit, before the push was performed.

 - Right click a modified file in the Properties panel and select Commit.
-The Commit Changes window opens.
+The Commit Changes window is displayed.

-Studio comes with the option to undo changes that have been made to versioned files, before the files are committed and pushed to the remote repository.
+Studio comes with the option to undo changes that have been made to versioned files, before you commit and push them to the remote repository.

 After making changes to a file in the local repository, click Undo in the GIT context menu to open the Undo Pending Changes window.

 Select the checkbox next to the files and click Undo.
 The files are now reverted to the state before the changes were made.

 The Copy to GIT button in Studio Backstage view allows you to copy the current project to an existing GIT repository.